 Click here to download a copy of the Myth or Fact pub quiz book.
 Just cut along the lines to turn them into cards.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with mental health pub quizzes and pub quizzes in general in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,